sbhornjr/eau2/report/doc.md

 Note: Our implementation will be changing as the project develops.
 This is a basic outline of what we expect to have.

 The Sorer class will handle reading in data from a schema-on-read file and determining a DataFrame schema.
-Four types of data will be supported: booleans, integers, strings, and floats.
+Four types of data will be supported: booleans, integers, strings, and doubles.
 Data will be read only once.
 Basic operations happening within Sorer would include determining the overall size of passed in data and splitting it up into smaller dataframes, retrieving a schema from data, and handling rows with missing values by discarding them.
 * DataFrame* generate_dataframe(Schema s)

 The DataFrame class will have a particular schema derived from the result of running Sorer on the data.
 Basic operations will include returning the schema, getting the number of rows and columns, adding rows and columns, getting and setting values, map to run through each row, filtering rows, and printing.